-The students can to simplify the Navier-Stokes equations for specific flow problems.
-They are able to employ mathematical method in fluid mechanics effectively in order to solve the resulting conservation equations analytically, if possible, or to enable simpler numerical access to the problem.
-They can describe the limits of applicability of the assumptions made to model the flow behavior.
+The students can simplify the Navier-Stokes equations for specific flow problems.
+They are able to employ mathematical methods in fluid mechanics effectively in order to solve the resulting governing equations analytically, if possible, or to enable simpler numerical solution of the problem.
+The students can describe the limits of applicability of the assumptions made to model the flow behavior.